ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-taps title="Transport Services API Model"}

 The Transport Services API {{!I-D.ietf-taps-interface}} defines the interface for an application to create network connections and transfer data.
 It combines interfaces for multiple interaction patterns into a unified whole.
 By combining name resolution with connection establishment and data transfer in a single API, it allows for more flexible implementations to provide path and transport protocol agility on the application's behalf.
-The transport system implementation {{?I-D.ietf-taps-impl}} is responsible for mapping the API to the various available transport protocols and managing the available network interfaces and paths.
+The Transport System implementation {{?I-D.ietf-taps-impl}} is responsible for mapping the API to the various available transport protocols and managing the available network interfaces and paths.

-There are key differences between the architecture of the Transport Services system and the architecture of the Socket API: the API of the Transport Services architecture is asynchronous and event-driven; it uses messages for representing data transfer to applications; and it describes how implementations can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.
+There are key differences between the Transport Services architecture and the architecture of the Socket API: the API of the Transport Services architecture is asynchronous and event-driven; it uses messages for representing data transfer to applications; and it describes how implementations can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.

 ## Event-Driven API